Suggested Emphasis: Read the bible regularly.

 After the death of Solomon, the people of God had divided into two kingdoms – Israel and Judah.
 During the reign of Hezekiah, Israel had been captured by the Assyrians.
 Although Judah had had some good kings, it was often corrupt and was beginning to follow more and more in the footsteps of the rebellious Israel.
 Background Information on the Divided Kingdom.

 At the age of eight Josiah inherited a corrupt kingdom that had turned away from the Lord.
 His father, Amon, had been the king of Israel only two years before his servants assassinated him.

-Both Amon and his father, Manasseh, had done “evil in the eyes of the Lord” (2 Kings 21:20).
+Both Amon and his grandfather, Manasseh, had done “evil in the eyes of the Lord” (2 Kings 21:20).
 Manasseh reigned fifty-five years, longer than any other king of Judah, and he was considered the wickedest king.
 It was Manasseh who introduced many forms of idolatry to Israel and broke Israel’s covenant with the Lord.
 Eventually, it was Manasseh’s sins that destroyed the nation and led it into captivity.

 Taking over such a kingdom would have been bewildering to anyone, but Josiah showed great wisdom, for he “began to seek the God of his father David” in the eighth year of his reign (2 Chronicles.
 34:3).
 By his “twelfth year” Josiah had instructed that idols were to be destroyed in Judah, Jerusalem, and throughout the land.
 In the eighteenth year of his reign he raised money to repair the temple.